dovecot/documentation/source/settings/core.rst

    A value of ``0`` means this scan never occurs.

+   .. versionchanged:: v2.4.0;v3.0.0 In order to prevent load spikes the actual
+      value of the setting is spread increasing it by 0..30%, based on a hash of the username.

    The scanning is done only for these mailbox formats:

    * maildir: Delete all files having ctime older than 36 hours from ``tmp/``.
      The scan is done if tmp/ directory's atime older than ``mail_temp_scan_interval``.